 Substantial improvement means any repair, reconstruction, rehabilitation, addition or improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure either, before the improvement or repair is started, or if the structure has been damaged from any source, and is being restored, before the damage occurred.
 This term includes structures which were damaged whereby the cost of restoring the structure to its pre-damaged condition would equal or exceed 50 percent of the market value before the damage occurred, regardless of the actual repair work performed.
-For the purpose of this definition, substantial improvement is considered to occur when the first alteration of any wall, ceiling, floor, or other structure.
+For the purpose of this definition, substantial improvement is considered to occur when the first alteration of any wall, ceiling, floor, or other structural parts of a building commences, whether or not that alteration affects the external dimension of the structure.
 The term does not, however, include either any project for improvement of a structure to comply with any existing state or local health, sanitary, or safety code specifications which are solely necessary to ensure safe living conditions, or any alteration of a historic structure, provided that the alteration will not preclude the structure's continued designation as a historic structure.